avisek2018/AzureML_MLflow_AzureDB/README.md

 ## Run Experiment:

-Once we define and create the experiment we can start your training run with ` start_run()`
+Once we define and create the experiment we can start our training run with ` start_run()`

 ```
 with mlflow.start_run() as run: